JeffGainsNGames/MP1-New-Path/readme.md

 ### Difficulty

-**Overall** - beginner - intermediate
+**Overall** - beginner to intermediate

-**Combat** - fairly standard difficulty
+**Combat** - fairly vanilla combat with the need for knowledge of enemy weakpoints without visors.

-**Tricks** - no major tricks, some beginner scan dashes required to traverse magmoor quickly, some tight jumps in lower mines, knowledge of enemy weakpoints without visors, one damage run detailed below.
+**Tricks** - no major tricks, some beginner scan dashes required to traverse magmoor quickly, some tight jumps in lower mines, one damage run detailed below.

 **Damage Runs** - one major damage run ~halfway through the hack.
 Save located before and after.
 Ample E-tanks provided in prior areas.
 Will require some beginner scan dashes to cross vanilla rooms quickly.
 Heat dmg is reduced to make this "close" even with poor movement.